Frequently Asked Questions

 - A 35+ game competitive schedule (Member of the AEHL)

 - Exposure to college hockey recruiters through games and tournaments

 - Private college course taught by a professor at Merrimack College

 - An expert and experienced coaching and advisory staff

-- A one-on-one and individualized relationship with coaches and advisers, which includes application prep, proofreading and editing of essays, and help in contacting college coaches
+- A team-based relationship with coaches and advisers, which includes application prep, proofreading and editing of essays, and help in contacting college coaches

 - National exposure, marketing, and promotion by staff to DI and DII/DIII coaches